 • Trash: Please take your trash with you.
 Remember that other people will also be attending events in the room following you.
 Do not leave trash on the chairs or in the area around your seat.

-• Cancellations: In rare instances, a guest will have to cancel because of a situation out of Comic-Con's control.
+• Cancellations: In rare instances, a panel will have to be cancelled because of a situation out of Comic-Con’s control.
 Keep in mind that all programs, events, and listed appearances are subject to change.

 In Hall H . . .

 Comic-Con is once again using the massive 6,500-seat hall known as Hall H. This hall is so huge that in addition to the notes above, it has some specific guidelines:

 • The line for Hall H starts outside the building in Plaza Park.
 Look for the sign that reads “Hall H line begins here.”

 • The Toucan Tracker wristband policy returns after it's successful first year.
 Wristbands will be given out for the first panel of each day in Hall H. We will update this information on Toucan next week.

 • Please remain seated once an event starts, and leave only after the event finishes.